Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

 \subsection{Contributions and Organization}

-We study bipolar signaling over short-reach optical fiber in the C-Band with DD receivers.
-The transmitter uses a single Mach-Zehnder modulator (MZM) for the in-phase signal component and cannot pre-compensate the complex-valued CD.
-We derive a GVAMP detector~\cite{rangan2019VAMP,schniter2016VAMPGLM} with colored optical noise~\cite{jarraya2024multiuser} and white electrical noise.
-Instead of TDD, we use GVAMP with multilevel coding (MLC) and successive interference cancellation (SIC) to approach the mutual information rates.
-The motivation is that MLC-SIC lets one use codes designed for memoryless channels to approach capacity.
-We also derive low-complexity denoiser expressions for electrical noise using a saddle-point approximation.
+We study bipolar signaling over short-reach optical fiber with DD receivers.
+The transmitter has a single Mach-Zehnder modulator (MZM) for the in-phase signal component and cannot pre-compensate the complex-valued ISI.
+We derive a GVAMP detector \cite{rangan2019VAMP,schniter2016VAMPGLM} for links with and without optical amplification.
+Multi-level coding (MLC) and successive interference cancellation (SIC) increase information rates and permit the use of codes designed for memoryless channels.
+We compute EXIT functions to predict performance.

-For optical amplification, we achieve within $0.3\,$ bits per channel use (bpcu) of the (real) coherent capacity for optical amplification, and within $0.1\,$ bpcu of the ASK-capacity.
-Bipolar modulation gains roughly $6\,\text{dB}$ over state-of-the-art unipolar modulation.
-For electrical noise, bipolar modulation gains roughly $3\,\text{dB}$ over unipolar modulation.
-The detector complexity is $\mathcal{O}(n_\text{it} \log_2 n + M)$ multiplications per transmit symbol, where $n_\text{it}$ is the number of GVAMP iterations, $n$ is the transmit block length and $M$ is the modulation alphabet size.
-The algorithms used $n_\text{it} \approx 38$ or $80$ multiplications per information bit for our system parameters and $\SI{5}{bpcu}$.
-Finally, the performance for large $n$ can be predicted and optimized using EXIT charts.
+We simulate $\SI{300}{\giga Bd}$ transmission over $\SI{4}{\kilo\meter}$ of standard single-mode fiber (SSMF) in the C-band.
+For optically amplified links, optimized bipolar ASK achieves within 0.26 and \SI{0.1}{bpcu} of the real-alphabet coherent capacity and equiprobable ASK capacity, respectively.
+Moreover, bipolar ASK gains roughly $6\,\text{dB}$ and $3\,\text{dB}$ in power over unipolar modulation with and without optical amplification, respectively.
+The detector complexity is $\mathcal{O}(n_\text{it} \log_2 n + M)$ multiplications per transmit symbol, where $n_\text{it}$ is the number of GVAMP iterations, $n$ is the transmit block length, and $M$ is the modulation alphabet size.
+For example, for optically amplified SSMF, separate detection and decoding (SDD) requires $n_\text{it} \approx 37$ and $93$ multiplications per information bit (mpib) to achieve $\SI{5}{bpcu}$.